-Anna is a friend and a neighbour.
+Anna was a friend and a neighbour.
 She and her late Husband Terry Duggan were involved in many shows at their local theatre, The Kenneth More in Ilford.
 Anna and Terry’s long friendship with Barbara Windsor and her husband Scott was one that spanned many years and many television appearances together.

-Anna Karen is known to television viewers as “Olive” from “On The Buses” and as “Aunt Sal”, Sister of Peggy Mitchell (Barbara Windsor, her best mate ) in Eastenders.
-Anna has had a long career in Television, Film and Theatre, including appearing in over Twenty-seven Pantomimes across the country.
+Anna Karen was known to television viewers as “Olive” from “On The Buses” and as “Aunt Sal”, Sister of Peggy Mitchell (Barbara Windsor, her best mate ) in Eastenders.
+Anna had a long career in Television, Film and Theatre, including appearing in over Twenty-seven Pantomimes across the country.
 She has toured in stage shows in Canada and Australia, appeared in Summer seasons as well as regularly touring the UK’s theatres.

 She has appeared in three of the top rated television series-LWT’s “On The Buses” , (1969- 1973) “The Rag Trade” (1977-1978) and BBC’s “Eastenders”, (between 1996 and 2017).
 She appeared in the films “Carry On Camping” in 1969, “Carry On Loving” in 1970 and in the three feature film versions “On The Buses” (1971), “Mutiny On The Buses” (1972) and “Holiday On The Buses” (1973).
 Later film appearances included “Beautiful Thing” appearing as neighbour Marlene in 1996.